Ruslan-B/AR.Drone/README.md

 This library is still under heavy development, so please don't be suprised if you find some functionality missing or undocumented.
-Drone controling and video streaming support are working fine.
+Drone controling, access to configuaration, video streaming support are working fine.
-However, it is a big gap in drone configuaration support.

 Things todo:
-[x] Access to drone configuaration;
-[x] Native interface to read/write drone configuration;
 [ ] Multi-configuration support;
 [ ] Wifi managment (only on Windows so far);
-[ ] 64-bit support.
+[ ] 64-bit support (low prio).

 ## Build